Stefaneliasen/Security_Project/README.md

 ## Healthy security for a regular project

-Our project is supposed to show a good way to handle and execute different tasks in a standard Database <-> Backend -> * JSON REQUESTS * <-  Frontend relationship.
+Our project is supposed to show a good way to handle and execute different tasks in a standard:

+`Database <-> Backend -> * JSON REQUESTS * <-  Frontend` relationship.

 * **SQL injection preventions**
 * **Hashing of passwords**